 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At June 30, 2013, the bank balances were \$12,101,314.64.
-The bank balances were entirely covered by Federal depository insurance or collateralized with securities held by the pledging financial institution in the School District's name.
+At June 30, 2014, the School District had deposits with a carrying amount of \$13,699,669.62, which includes \$8,866.77 in Certificates of Deposit that are reported as Investments, and a bank balance of \$15,364,625.28.
+The bank balances insured by Federal depository insurance were \$380,558.82, and the bank balances collateralized with securities held by the pledging institution or by the pledging financial institution's trust department or agent in the School District's name were \$14,984,066.46.